The PyPy plugin¶

 The plugin loads libpypy-s.so on startup, sets the home of the PyPy installation and executes a special Python module implementing the plugin logic.
 So yes, most of the plugin is implemented in Python, and theoretically this approach will allow writing uWSGI plugins directly in Python in addition to C, C++ and Objective-C.

 As of August 2013 all of the required patches to PyPy have been merged, so you can get an official source tarball release.
-Unfortunately you still need to build/translate libpypy-c by yourself, or download one of the following files (they require libssl 1.0):
+Unfortunately you still need to build/translate libpypy-c by yourself, or download the following file (built for ubuntu trusty 64bit):

 In addition to the library you need to obviously download an official binary tarball too.